tradervicky/Landing-page-React/README.md

-# Follow the link where the is deployed
+# Follow the link where the code is deployed
 https://landing-page-treact-vicky.netlify.app/

 # Getting Started with Create React App